-"Yeshua said: Blessed is the lion which becomes human when consumed by a human.
-Cursed is the man who is consumed by the lion, and becomes the lion."
+Cursed is the man who is consumed by the lion,

 Logion 7, The Gospel of Thomas

-"It's not your fault," said Koko.
-"You were only born here.
+"It's not your fault," said Koko,"you were only born here.
 There's nothing that you've done wrong."
-The boy looked sad, like he was going to cry.
+The boy looked like he was going to cry.
 "These people have to do the things they're doing.
-You're not to blame for any of it..
-Know that in your heart, and persevere."
+You're not to blame for any of it.
+You can know that in your heart, and just keep going."
 Tears welled up in the little boy's eyes.
-Koko hugged him, and the boy pressed his face into his middle.
-"I know it's a tall order for a little boy, but I'm always here for you, and there are others you can ask...."
+Koko hugged him, and the boy pressed his face into his chest.
+"I know it's a tall order for a little boy, but I'm always here for you, and you'll find there will be others you can ask...."

-The dream ended there, like that, though Koko wanted it to go on, so that he could protect the boy.
+The dream ended there, like that, though Koko wanted it to go on so that he could do more to protect the boy.
 So that he could try it again, and grow up with the little boy, and give him the hope and the sense of all things being possible that he was just beginning to learn himself.
-But he would, they each would, have to find the faith to make that realization on their own:
+But he knew that he would—that they each would—have to find the faith to make that realization on their own: